kubevirt/user-guide/docs/virtual_machines/instancetypes.md

 KubeVirt's [`VirtualMachine`](https://kubevirt.io/api-reference/main/definitions.html#_v1_virtualmachine) API contains many advanced options for tuning the performance of a VM that goes beyond what typical users need to be aware of.
 Users have previously been unable to simply define the storage/network they want assigned to their VM and then declare in broad terms what quality of resources and kind of performance characteristics they need for their VM.

-Instancetypes and preferences provide a way to define a set of resource, performance and other runtime characteristics, allowing users to reuse these definitions across multiple [`VirtualMachines`](https://kubevirt.io/api-reference/master/definitions.html#_v1_virtualmachine).
+Instance types and preferences provide a way to define a set of resource, performance and other runtime characteristics, allowing users to reuse these definitions across multiple [`VirtualMachines`](https://kubevirt.io/api-reference/master/definitions.html#_v1_virtualmachine).

 ## VirtualMachineInstancetype